JinlongLi2025/YOLO-CBR/README.md

 # Introduction
 This repository contains the official implementation of our paper:
-Optimizing Lightweight Networks for Small Object Detection in Classroom Behavior Recognition The Visual Computer, 2025
+Optimizing Lightweight Networks for Small Object Detection in Classroom Behavior Recognition-The Visual Computer, 2025
 # Requirements
     python: 3.8+
     torch: 1.13.1+cuda117